 The road network is good, but because of the size of the island, is fairly limited.
 It’s up to you if you decide to bring your car or not.
 Alternatively, there are many scooters and small boats that you can rent.

 Beaches: Excellent is the Lantern beach in Cape Atherinos and in Katomeri, which overlooks the neighbouring island Kalamos, you will find the nice beach of Porto Elia.
 From Katomeri there is Limonari, a small beach with pebbles but also turquoise waters.
 Very interesting is the coastal route from Spartochori to Saint John that will reveal to you many small beaches.

 Activities: SecretGreece as you probably already know, is interested in sports activities and in Meganisi you will find different choices!
-In south, where the shape of the island is completely different than the rest,an extremely long and narrow peninsula forms a huge arc with southeast orientation that leads to Head promontory.
-The place is suitable for hiking, but as it is steep you should be equipped with suitable shoes as well with hat and a lot of water!
+In the south, where the shape of the island is completely different from the rest, an extremely long and narrow peninsula forms a huge arc with a southeast orientation that leads to Head promontory.
+The place is suitable for hiking, but as it is steep you should be equipped with suitable shoes as well with a hat and a lot of water!

 There are also many boats that go to the sea caves on the southern tip of the island.
 The most famous is that of “Papanikoli” but also beautiful is “Giovani”.

 Kalamos is the second smallest island and it’s the perfect choice for absolute calmness and serenity.
 Cars are not allowed on the islands and it has only two villages, Kalamos and Episkopi.
 Kalamos is the port that matches the boat from Mitika and from there begins the only road to Episkopi.
 Notable is the pine forest of Kalamos, considered one of the rarest of the Ionian Sea and the towering royal pines are home to dozens of different species of birds.